rekhaDevs/samagragovernance.in/src/pages/team/index.md

       citizens through governance as a lever of change, brought Utsav to Samagra.
 He intends to leverage his academic grounding and hands-on experience with large scale change management to deliver impact at scale.
-      Currently, he is part of the Mission Prerna team in Uttar Pradesh.
+      Currently, he is part of the NIPUN Bharat team in Uttar Pradesh.
     image: /img/utsav.png
     linkedInProfile: 'https://www.linkedin.com/in/utsavthapliyal/'
     name: Utsav Thapliyal
-    project: Mission Prerna
+    project: NIPUN Bharat Cell
   - bio: >-
       Vasundhra holds a Bachelor’s degree in Mathematics from Sri Guru Tegh Bahadur Khalsa College, University of Delhi.
 Before joining Samagra, she